iva2k/svelte-blank-20220525/CREATING.md

 pnpm install bulma
 ```

+Note: This implementation is not using [svelma](https://github.com/c0bra/svelma), which adds component wrappers over regular HTML elements.
+Bulma styles basic HTML directly without any help.

 Insert code that loads the framework into `src/routes/__layout.svelte` (see source).

 Add example page `src/routes/bulma/index.svelte` (see code).